avestura/AryanWPFTemplate/README.md

 2. In the menu, go to **Project > Export Template...**
 3. Name your template and done!

+## Description
+##### Animation.cs
+This file is used for adding your custom extension animations to the project.
+There are already some animations defined in these file (for example: `HideUsingLinearAnimation()`)

+##### App.xaml
+All resources are defined here.
+If you added any Template or Style as a `ResourceDictionary` file, you shoud address it here.

+##### Configuration.cs
+This file is used for saving config of your app to a file.
+For using this feature, simply define a Property for this class and call
+`SaveSettingsToFile()`.
+For loading configurations, call `LoadSettingsFromFile()`.
+Config will be loaded to `App.CurrentApp.Configuration`.

+##### Extensions.cs
+Define your general extension methods here.

+##### Assets
+This is the base folder for you app's assets.
+It contains Colors, Fonts, Images, Photos and Strings by default.

+##### Assets/Colors
+Define any color in `SolidColors.xaml` and `GradientColors.xaml`, and their brushes in `Brushes/SolidColorBrushes.xaml` and `Brushes/GradientColorBrushes.xaml`.
+Then, you can use them anywhere in your project.

+##### Assets/Fonts
+Simply address your fonts in `Fonts.xaml` and use them anywhere in you project

+##### Assets/Images
+Define vector based (Geometric Paths, FontAwesome, ...) icons here.
+Also you can put png, jpeg, png, ... files here.

+##### Assets/Photos
+Put you large photos here.

+##### Assets/Strings
+You can define strings here. `ApplicationStrings.xaml` is a pre-defined file for strings that is related to the application (example: Application Name).
+You can create other `ResourceDictionary` files here (for example: `AlertMessages.xaml`), but don't forget to put the new file address in the `App.xaml`.

+##### Models
+Define application models here.

+##### ViewModels
+Define application view models here.
+A template file with implemented `INotifyPropertyChanged` interface is already defined as an example.

+##### Views
+This section is for View (User Interface) of your WPF Application.
+##### Views/Controls
+Define your custom controls here.
+##### Views/Pages
+If your app is a multiple mage application, put your pages here.
+##### Views/PartialViews
+You can define Partial Views here.
+If you have a view that you want to use it in multiple places, simply define it here and use it anywhere you want.
+Menues are the best examples.

 ## Structure
 ```bash
 │   Animation.cs